 Hilma af Klint createdThe Ten Biggest No.7 Adulthood in 1907 as part of her famous large scale abstract series named The Ten Biggest which was Klint's visual study of the four ages of man from a spiritual perspective.
 The No. 7 painting is meditative, like an ancient geometric pattern of Buddhist origin.
 This reproduction is composed of free flowing forms of different sizes and colours; red, green, yellow, light blue and white set against a lilac background, transversed by diagrammatic lines.
 The large central yellow form is reminiscent of a bloom emerging from a bulb, with circumventing shapes and lines - enriched by the etherial words and scripted letters to further establish levels of symbolism and metaphorical understandings.
 These elements all combine to create a captivating piece stepped in futurism and complex spiritual ideas representing af Klint's perspective of a microcosm of life - Adulthood.

-We offer our customers a 100% satisfaction guarantee, your happiness and hassle free experience is important to us.
+We offer our customers a 100% Satisfaction Guarantee, your happiness and stress free experience is important to us.

 We want you to be captivated with your new artwork.
 If you receive your artwork and for some reason you are needing to return it or it doesn't suit your living space, we are happy to provide you a refund, in-store credit or exchange it for a different art print.

 If you have questions please contact us at firstname.lastname@example.org or 0800 278 774.

 Please click the following link for more Returns information.

 Hilma af Klint (1862 - 1944) was a Swedish artist and mystic who hid some 1200 paintings during her active years and life.